oswaldderiemaecker/wordpress-eb-demo/README.md

     },
 ```

-Edit the build.properties and add our new plugins into the wp.plugins variables.
+Edit the build.properties and add our new plugins into the wp.plugins variables, this varibales is used by the Phing target wp-plugins-activate.

 ```
 wp.plugins=business-profile,contact-form-7,updraftplus,w3-total-cache,wordpress-https